 Some traditional SEO methods are still relevant and should be optimised for your planned Expo 2020 activity, but you must ensure your online assets are up to speed, data collection software is in place, remarketing and lead progression plans are ready, so you have all the Google content platforms and your presence across the first page maximised, prior to communications starting.
 You can easily ask your agency to perform an audit of your assets, including Google My Business, social channels, blogs and your website itself, then suggest some improvements to ensure you are ready to optimise your Expo 2020 SERP.

 Last but not least, Expo 2020 is a golden egg for all organisations that sell advertising.
 From print and outdoor, to broadcast and online media, demand will be high – both on a local and international level.
 As an example, just think how much of a premium advertising on in-flight channels during the six-months of the event will be.
 Pull your budget together now and engage a communications agency to put together an integrated plan for you to make the most of cross-channel economies of scale.
-Integrated agencies generally earn a small commission for taking the headache out of this for you and their local knowledge, contacts and ability to create a concerted plan of attack will maximise your budget, message amplification and leave the competition envious.
+Integrated agencies generally earn a small commission from the media itself for taking the headache out of this for you and their local knowledge, contacts and ability to create a concerted plan of attack will maximise your budget, message amplification and leave the competition envious.